-If you have taken good care of your credit, you may be in the position to choose between the Capital One® Quicksilver and the Discover it® credit cards.
+If you have taken good care of your credit, you may be in the position to choose between the Capital One Quicksilver Cash Rewards Credit Card and the Discover it® Cash Back credit cards.
 Both offer some very attractive perks, but which one is best?
 Since your decision may come down to picking between VISA or Discover, the following differences will be important to consider.

 2. Differences in Cash-Back Offers

 While the details of certain bonus and new-customer offers can change, both cards offer cash back for all purchases.
-The Quicksilver card gives 1.5% on all purchases, regardless of category.
+The Capital One Quicksilver Cash Rewards Credit Card gives 1.5% on all purchases, regardless of category.

-Both cards claim to give you the option to redeem at any time for any amount.
+Both cards claim to give you the option to redeem your cash back rewards at any time, for any amount.